Which Korean Job Platforms Actually Work for Foreigners: An Honest Comparison

 Registration: No registration required to browse.
 Commission-on-hire model (companies pay on successful placement, no fee to job seekers).

-What it is: A curated English-friendly tech job platform for Korea.
-Companies on the platform at time of research included Cloudflare, Coupang, and Canonical.
-Community Discord has 800+ members.
+What it is: A curated English-friendly tech job platform for Korea, listing roles at multinational tech companies and Korean tech employers known to hire English-speaking engineers.
+An active Discord community sits alongside the listings.
 The site also offers salary calculators and a Korea-specific employment blog.

 Best for: Software engineers, backend developers, data professionals, and tech PMs who want pre-vetted English-friendly roles.

 Honest verdict: Dev Korea solves a real problem: English-friendly tech roles in Korea are hard to locate on Korean-language boards, and Dev Korea curates them.
-Listing volume is small.
-It is not a replacement for LinkedIn or Wanted, but it is a useful signal layer on top of those platforms for tech professionals.
+Listing volume is narrow by design.
+It is not a replacement for LinkedIn, Wanted, or Seoulstart Jobs, but it is a useful signal layer on top for tech professionals.

 Vijob (비잡): app.vijob.net